blockchainsllc/in3-docs/docs/api-swift.md

   - blockHash: the blockHash of the block
   - fullTx: if true the full transactions are contained in the result.

+**Returns**

+the blockdata, or in case the block with that number does not exist, `null` will be returned.

 #### getBlockTransactionCountByHash(blockHash:)